-RI-compatible positron emission tomography (PET) scanners that produce anatomically co-registered simultaneously-acquired images of morphology, function and metabolic activity are expected to have a huge positive impact on both pre-clinical as well as clinical imaging fields [1]-[3].
+RI-compatible Positron Emission Tomography (PET) scanners that produce anatomically co-registered simultaneously-acquired images of morphology, function and metabolic activity are expected to have a huge positive impact on both pre-clinical as well as clinical imaging fields [1]-[3].
 At UC Davis, a pre-clinical MRI-compatible PET scanner has been built and has been characterized [1], [4].
 This merger of MRI and PET became possible through the use of PET detectors in which photomultiplier tubes (PMTs) are replaced by magnetic field-insensitive position-sensitive avalanche photodiodes (PSAPDs).
 PET signals can be measured in these detectors with minimal distortion even when they are placed inside the bore of a MRI scanner [4].
 Since position-sensitive APDs (or PSAPDs) can read out a large number of scintillator crystals simultaneously, they also help reduce the electronic complexity of a PET system [5].
-A photograph of a single PET detector module from this system is shown in Fig. 1(a), where an 8×8 array of polished $1.43 \times 1.43 \times 6 \text{ mm}^3$ Lutetium Orthosilicate (LSO) crystals is coupled to a single 14×14 mm2 PSAPD via optical fibers.
+A photograph of a single PET detector module from this system is shown in Fig. 1(a), where a (8×8) array of polished $(1.43 \times 1.43 \times 6)$ mm3 Lutetium Orthosilicate (LSO) crystals is coupled to a single (14×14) mm2 PSAPD via optical fibers.
 Sixteen such detectors make up the system, amounting to a total of 1024 LSO crystals.
-More details about this scanner are in [1] and [4].
+More details about this scanner are in [1], [4].